inferiorhumanorgans/weathering/STORY.md

   * I expect that the CI system should get out of my way and not need a lot of attention once it's been setup.

   * I should not have to install a multitude of languages and tools to get the CI system installed and running.

+  * I should be able to understand the configuration files without learning an obscure syntax.

+  * I should be able to take advantage of code as configuration (jobs and CI system itself) if I really want to.